Rod Drury: Career

 In 1995, Drury established Glazier Systems, a New Zealand software development and consulting company.
 Glazier Systems was acquired by Advantage Group in 1999 for approximately $7.5 million, which later became Intergen.
 Drury subsequently co-founded Context Connect and then founded and served as CEO of AfterMail which was acquired by Quest Software (subsequently acquired by Francisco Partners and Elliott Management Corporation).

 In July 2006 Drury founded Xero, a publicly listed software as a service accounting-software company, and served as its CEO.

 In October 2007, Drury was a judge for the New Zealand Open Source Awards.

 Drury co-founded Pacific Fibre, a company which attempted to build an internet cable between Australia, New Zealand, and the United States.
 The cable would have cost around $400 million but the venture was ultimately unsuccessful.

 In November 2017, he sold $95 million worth of shares in Xero, leaving him with a 13 per cent holding in the company.
 He stated the sale would support his "future plans to pursue a range of philanthropic and social endeavours."
 He stepped down as CEO of Xero in March 2018, continuing on with the company as a non-executive director.

-Awards
+Honours and awards

 Drury was awarded the Hi-Tech New Zealand "Entrepreneur of the Year" award in 2006 and 2007.

 In August 2008 Drury was conferred the title of Honorary Fellow of the New Zealand Computer Society (HFNZCS) during the 2008 NZ Computerworld Excellence Awards.
 He is only the 21st person to be awarded the title in the Society's 48-year history.

-In 2012, Drury was awarded NZ Herald Business Leader of the Year.

-In 2013, Drury was named Ernst and Young Entrepreneur of the Year.
+In 2012, Drury was named NZ Herald Business Leader of the Year, and the following year he was named Ernst and Young Entrepreneur of the Year.

+In 2025, Drury was inducted into the New Zealand Business Hall of Fame, in recognition of his contributions to technology.

 Personal life

 Drury has three children from his first marriage.
 He lives in Havelock North, Hawke's Bay region.
-Drury has also said that he enjoys surfing, skateboarding and mountain biking in his free time.

-In 2020, Drury donated $1,000,000 to the iwi charity Mana Tahuna to clean up Queenstown’s Lake Hayes.
+In 2020, Drury donated $1,000,000 to the iwi charity Mana Tahuna to clean up Queenstown's Lake Hayes.

-In 2022, Drury donated $100,000 to Act.
+In 2022, Drury donated $100,000 to ACT.

+In 2025 Drury was ranked 22nd on the NBR Rich List, with an estimated net worth of $500 million NZD.